In-App Messaging

 Features

-- Drop-in React Component - Ready-to-use inbox UI
+- Drop-in React Component — Ready-to-use inbox UI with bell icon, popover, and feed

 - Real-time Updates — WebSocket-powered live notifications

-- Preferences - Users control their notification settings
+- Preferences — Users control their notification settings per channel and category

-- Persistence - Notifications stored until read/archived
+- Persistence — Notifications stored until read, archived, or deleted

 Quick Start

-1. Install the React Component
+3. Install the React Component

-npm install @zyphr/inbox-react
+npm install @zyphr-dev/inbox-react

-3. Add to Your App
+4. Add to Your App

-import { ZyphrInbox, ZyphrProvider } from '@zyphr/inbox-react';
+import { ZyphrProvider, InboxBell, InboxPopover } from '@zyphr-dev/inbox-react';

 function App() {